January and February have brought icy cold weather, wind chills, and snow to many parts of the world.

 After we settled into our room, we walked down to the village supermarket – Jounin Kauppa Supermarket.
 It is located 1.8 km away from the hostel.

 After browsing through the huge and very well stocked supermarket, which has a pharmacy and a cafe inside too, we plodded back uphill, this time our eyes better adjusted to the light.
 We also had our hiking equipment headlamps so those helped.
 It is important that I mention this here – the road leading to the supermarket from the main road is very brightly and well-lit and we did see many people walking and driving into the area.

 Cooking dinner in our little cabin was great fun and very quick and easy.
 We enjoyed a spicy chicken and vegetable soup which I made using all the fresh ingredients I’d just purchased from the supermarket.

 We had a long day of exploring our surroundings planned starting early the next morning, so we decided to turn in early on our first night in.
-A bowl of my chicken soup and a hot shower later, I think I fell asleep before my head hit the pillow.
+A bowl of chicken soup and a hot shower later, I think I fell asleep before my head hit the pillow.

 7 Reasons to book 7 Fells Hostel:

 - Budget-friendly private log cabin – like a huge studio apartment with a kitchenette and private en-suite

 - Convenient location for transport links, activities and local amenities